7 Salon Branding Ideas to Build a Powerful Beauty Brand

 8. What do you personally identify with?

-Once you have an answer to the above questions, check what each of these clients have in common.
+Once you have an answer to the above questions, check what each of these clients has in common.
 Delve deeper into their age, demographics, gender, lifestyle, purchasing power, location, job patterns, etc.

 This will bring you immense clarity on who your perfect client is.
 However, that’s not all.
 The second part of building your salon brand identity is creating a client persona.